Vogete/RUC_F18/README.md

 - [BUITA on Moodle](https://moodle.ruc.dk/course/view.php?id=11116)
 - [BUITA Intro](/BUITA/2018-08-31/Intro_BUITA_and_PP.pdf)
 - Book that is going to be used: _Rozanski, N. and E. Woods.: Software Systems Architecture – Working with Stakeholders Using Viewpoints and Perspectives, 2nd edition_
+  - 1st edition of the book can be found [here](/BUITA/Addison_Wesley-Software_Systems_Architecture_Apr_2005.pdf), however the recommended version is the 2nd edition.
+  - 2nd edition can be bought as an ebook from the [Google Play Books store](https://play.google.com/store/books/details?id=nXRF77-gxRkC) or as a physical/ebook at [Amazon](https://www.amazon.com/Software-Systems-Architecture-Stakeholders-Perspectives/dp/0321112296)

 ### BUITA Lectures